whatsiplus/whatsiplus-order-notification-for-woocommerce/readme.txt

 * Initial release with core features.

 == Upgrade Notice ==

+= 1.0.3 =
+Fixed an issue causing a blank page in certain cases

 = 1.0.2 =
 This update adds support for displaying all order products and enhances the shipping address fields.
 It is recommended to update for improved functionality.